On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of -K a hler structures

-is an analytic subset of $Y$. \end{theorem} The topology in $Y$ whose closed sets are all analytic sets is called the \textit{analytic Zariski topology}.
-The statement of Theorem \ref{uppersemi} means the upper semi-continuity of $h^{i}\left(X_{y}, \mathcal{S}(y)\right)$ with respect to this analytic Zariski topology.
+is an analytic subset of $Y$. \end{theorem} The topology on $Y$ defined by closed sets as analytic sets is referred to as the \textit{analytic Zariski topology}.
+The statement of Theorem \ref{uppersemi} implies the upper semi-continuity of $h^{i}\left(X_{y}, \mathcal{S}(y)\right)$ concerning this analytic Zariski topology.

-The following result plays an important role in deformation theory, which is a straightforward application of Theorem \ref{uppersemi}.
+The following result, a straightforward application of Theorem \ref{uppersemi}, plays a crucial role in deformation theory.

 \begin{theorem}[{\cite[$\S 10.5.4$]{GR84}}] Let $f:X\rightarrow Y$ be a holomorphic family of compact complex manifolds with connected complex manifolds $X,Y$ and $V$ a holomorphic vector bundle on $X$.
 Then for any integers $i,d\geq 0$, the set is an analytic subset of $Y$. \end{theorem}